freakent/dbus-mqtt-devices/README.md

 5) 	When a device disconnects it should notify the driver by publishing a status message with a connected value of 0.
-With MQTT the preferred methods of achieving this is through am MQTT "last will".
+With MQTT the preferred method of achieving this is through publishing an MQTT "last will" message.

     For example: